AubreyKuang/blog/src/intro.md

 # Intro Page for Kory

 Hello!
-I am Kory, a junior student majoring software engineering in Northeastern University!
+I am Kory, a student majoring in information system of NEU!
 Nice to see you.